opatiny/ms-webpage/README.md

 ## Introduction

 This repository contains a React GUI for the debug of my micromouse project: [`opatiny/micromouse`](https://github.com/opatiny/micromouse).
 The development of the page is done in this repository and run locally to facilitate debug.
 It is then built and uploaded on the robot, which will serve it as a web page over WiFi.
+The software of the robot is in a separate repository: [opatiny/ms-software](https://github.com/opatiny/ms-software).

 ## Development